bevingtona/RemoteLogger/v0.5_libraried/README.md

 ### Jan 24-25, 2024:
 - constants for pin numbers (specific to board --> needs to be documented)
-- general_purpose_ott compiled with more reasonable flexibility of library (as opposed to general_purpose_hydros, which is over-librarified)
+- general_purpose_ott.ino compiled with more reasonable flexibility of library (as opposed to general_purpose_hydros, which is over-librarified)
+- added sample_analite_95 to library --> compiled successfully in general_purpose_hydros_analite.ino

 Notes: